 2. All Saints

 Some said that Britain’s best girl group of the 90s looked and sounded like angels.
 So why All Saints?
 Simple.
 Because two of the four – Mel and Shaz – started their career singing backing vocals at Sarm West Studios near All Saints Road, in London.
+Don't miss them supporting Take That in 2017.

 3. Linkin Park